-The environmental responsibilities of the ESR include (but are not limited to):
+The environmental responsibilities of the Environmental Manager include (but are not limited to):

-- Overall responsibility for the implementation of environmental matters on the Project. - Development, implementation, monitoring and updating of the CEMP and associated environmental plans in accordance with MCoA, RMS Specifications and ISO14001. - Report to Project Manager and other senior managers on the performance and implementation of the CEMP. - Ensure management reviews of the CEMP are undertaken annually, documented and actions implemented. - Ensure environmental risks of the Project are identified and appropriate mitigation measures implemented. - Identify where environmental measures are not meeting the targets set and where improvement can be achieved. - Ensure environmental protocols are in place and managed. - Ensure environmental compliance. - Obtain and update environmental licences, approvals and permits as required. - Lead liaison with Environmental Representative and approval authorities. - Manage environmental document control, reporting, inductions and training. - Manage environmental reporting within the Project team and to the Roads and Maritime and regulatory authorities including noncompliance with the requirements of the EPL. - Preparing reports on a monthly basis outlining the Project Works undertaken and the achievements that have been met, as well as identifying those areas where improvements were made. - Oversee site monitoring, inspections and audits. - Manage subcontractors and consultants with regards to environmental matters, including assessing their environmental capabilities and overseeing the submission of their environmental documents. - Prepare and/or distribute environment awareness notes. - Review and approve ESCP and EWMS. - Develop and facilitate induction, toolbox talks and other training programs regarding environmental requirements for site personnel. - Notify Roads and Maritime, the Environmental Representative and relevant authorities in the event of an environmental incident and manage close-out of these. - Stop activities where there is an actual or immediate risk of harm to the environment, or to prevent environmental non-conformities, and advise the Project Manager, Construction Manager and Superintendent. - Assist the Communications Manager to resolve environment-related complaints.
+- Overall responsibility for the implementation of environmental matters on the Project. - Development, implementation, monitoring and updating of the CEMP and associated environmental plans in accordance with ISO14001. - Report to Project Manager and other senior managers on the performance and implementation of the CEMP. - Ensure management reviews of the CEMP are undertaken annually, documented and actions implemented. - Ensure environmental risks of the Project are identified and appropriate mitigation measures implemented. - Identify where environmental measures are not meeting the targets set and where improvement can be achieved. - Ensure environmental protocols are in place and managed. - Ensure environmental compliance. - Obtain and update all environmental licences, approvals and permits as required. - Lead liaison with Environmental Representative and approval authorities. - Manage environmental document control, reporting, inductions and training. - Manage environmental reporting within the Project team and to the Roads and Maritime and regulatory authorities. - Preparing reports on a monthly basis outlining the Project Works undertaken and the achievements that have been met, as well as identifying those areas where improvements were made. - Oversee site monitoring, inspections and audits. - Manage all subcontractors and consultants with regards to environmental matters, including assessing their environmental capabilities and overseeing the submission of their environmental documents. - Prepare and/or distribute environment awareness notes. - Review and approve ESCP. - Develop and facilitate induction, toolbox talks and other training programs regarding environmental requirements for all site personnel. - Notify Roads and Maritime and relevant authorities in the event of an environmental incident and manage close-out of these. - Stop activities where there is an actual or immediate risk of harm to the environment, or to prevent environmental non-conformities, and advise the Project Manager, Construction Manager and Superintendent. - Assist the Communications Manager to resolve environment-related complaints.

-4.2.8 Environmental Officer
+4.2.8 Environmental Officer (Environmental Site Representative)